Skip to main content

 Triggering upgrades

-After a proposal wins a vote, any user can trigger the kernel upgrade by calling the appropriate governance contract's trigger_kernel_upgrade entrypoint:
+After a proposal wins a vote, any account can trigger the kernel upgrade by calling the appropriate governance contract's trigger_kernel_upgrade entrypoint:

 --entrypoint "trigger_kernel_upgrade" \